-Empires of Bronze: Son of Ishtar - The Prologue
+Empires of Bronze: Dawn of War - The Prologue

 The City of Ra, Egypt

 An Egyptian vulture sped low across the eastern desert, coasting on the white heat of the dune sea, its frill of pale feathers shuddering and its yellow head and purple-beak sweeping in search of prey.

 ‘See how the carrion bird flies,’ whispered Pharaoh Seti, his kohl-lined eyes tracking the creature.